Lunexa-Project/Lunexa/tests/README.md

 To run the same tests on a release build, replace `debug` with `release`.

 To run specific hash test, you can use `ctest` `-R` parameter.
-For example to run only `blake2b` hash tests:
+For exmaple to run only `blake2b` hash tests:

 ```
 ctest -R hash-blake2b